 District funding sources include the Cooperative Funding and Water Supply and Resource Development initiatives.

 - Development and implementation of water resource development projects to aid in reestablishing minimum flows to rivers and enhance recharge

 A project focus area is to increase the wet-weather storage in the upper Peace River watershed.

 - Resource monitoring, reporting and cumulative impact analysis

 The Recovery Strategy includes the continuous monitoring of trends in resource conditions and permitted and actual water use.
 The cumulative impact analysis evaluates changes in permitted and used groundwater quantities and water resource development projects benefiting the Upper Floridan aquifer in and around the Most Impacted Area (MIA).

-The District will assess the progress of the SWUCA Recovery Strategy every five years.
+The District assesses the progress of the SWUCA Recovery Strategy every five years.
 If five-year assessments do not indicate progress, the Governing Board may direct staff to revise the Recovery Strategy.
 To date, two five-year assessments have been completed: